Nate Lowe Player Props: Rangers vs. Yankees

 Nate Lowe At The Plate

-- He has hit a long ball in three games this year (12.0%), leaving the park in 2.7% of his chances at the plate.
+- He has hit a long ball in 11.5% of his games this season, and 2.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.